Money Tools & Resources I Use

 You can also adjust your super, tweak your hours worked should a number of different scenarios be required.

 Banking is one area I find people either totally neglect or try and optimise every single week.
-I feel comfortable with the picks I have found: no fees, tech savvy and versatile.
+Spend time setting it up, keep it simple and automate.

-Apart from having a great app, good savings rates and fast transfer turnarounds – ING has one unique feature.
-You get ATM fees reimbursed straight away from ANY atm in Australia.
+Aa great app, good savings rates and fast transfer turnarounds.
+ING has one unique feature I love - You get ATM fees reimbursed straight away from ANY atm in Australia.

 No matter if it costs $2 or $25, you get your money back straight away.
 No other bank does this (some reimburse you at the end of the month).